 Reading – I picked up inexpensive reading workbooks, and we used those in addition to reading in other content areas

 Writing – the children kept journals, wrote responses to reading, and finished their year by writing a research report

 Handwriting – I prefer Zaner-Bloser handwriting to other programs out there.
 Each of the children had a workbook, and they did 1-2 pages twice a week.

 We use the retired McGraw Hill Math series.
-It predates common core and you can get the textbooks inexpensively on Amazon – if you buy used, you can get the books for under $10 a piece.
+It predates Common Core and you can get the textbooks inexpensively on Amazon – if you buy used ones, you can get the books for under $10 a piece.
 I have also found them at a few thrift stores, with the largest collection being at Kemner’s Surplus in Pottstown, PA (they recently had grades 2-5 in stock in beautiful condition).
 If you need the teacher’s editions, you can get those online too.

 This year, our science was based around various Girl Scout & Cub Scout badges/awards since my children are involved in scouts.
 The children are also very into electronics and worked with SnapCircuits.
 They would also work on Amateur Radio projects with my husband.
 We also learned about our pets and their needs, grew a garden, and studied living things using Interactive Notebooks as a guide.

-State History – We drove across the state, visited points of interest in the Pittsburgh & Lancaster regions, as well as throughout the Greater Philadelphia area
+State History – We drove across the state and visited points of interest in the Pittsburgh & Lancaster regions, as well as throughout the Greater Philadelphia area

 History – watch documentaries; read about the places we were visiting for field trips; read historical fiction